-- Multiple linear regression was used to assess the explanatory power of soil properties to predict SPR and $\Delta^{14}$ C-of both bulk soil, respired CO2 and the difference between soil and respired CO2 C signature ( $\Delta$ - $\Delta^{14}$ C).
-Before running regression models, we extracted a wide range of (physico-chemical) soil properties and SOC quality indicator (C:N) indicator for our investigated soils collected by Doetterl et al. (2021 in review), soil C stabilization mechanisms assessed by Reichenbach et al. (2021 in review) and microbial activity parameters (CNP enzymes and microbial biomass), during our incubation experiment (Table B1).
-Overall, our dataset consisted - 280 of 37 independent variables and 112 aggregated observations for each of our target variables (For CO2: Aggregated from 1350 individual observations on SPR over the course of the experiment).
+Multiple linear regression was used to assess the explanatory power of soil properties to predict SPR and Δ^{14} C of both bulk soil, respired CO2 and the difference between soil and respired CO2 14 C signature (Δ - Δ 14C).
+Before running regression models, we extracted a wide range of (physico-chemical) soil properties and SOC quality (C:N) indicator for our investigated soils collected by Doetterl et al. (2021 in review), soil C stabilization mechanisms assessed by Reichenbach et al. (2021 in review) and microbial activity parameters (CNP enzymes and microbial biomass), by Kidinda et al. (2020 in review) assessed during our incubation experiment (Table B1).
+Overall, our dataset consisted of 37 independent variables and 112 aggregated observations for each of our target variables (For CO2: Aggregated from 1350 individual observations on SPR over the course of the experiment).
 As multicollinearity and autocorrelation between independent variables was to be expected due to this large number of independent variables and a relatively small number of aggregated observations, we conducted rotated principal component analysis (rPCA) for dimension reduction (Jolliffe, 1995), before regression analysis.
-We then named all retained rotated components (RCs) based on the loadings of the original variables

-- (Table B1)-and interpreted them for the likely underlying mechanisms that can affect C dynamics (Table B1).
-We used Aa threshold of r > 0.5 was chosen to decide whether an independent variable that is loaded into an RC is used for the mechanistic interpretation of the RC or not.
-We used an eigenvalue >1 and explained proportion of variance >5% for each RC as criteria to include or exclude RCs into our regression models To decide on the number of components to retain for regression analyses, an eigenvalue >1 and explained proportion of variance >5% for each RC sinto our models (James et al., 2013; Jolliffe, 1995).
-Furthermore, we used p-Values (p<0.1) and standardized coefficients to - evaluate the contribution of explanatory power of individual RCs to the overall model while the F-statistic was used to evaluate the overall relationship between RCs and SPR or $\Delta 14C$ for every model.
-Furthermore, only RCs were used for predictions when their explanatory power was significant (p<0.1) and clearly distinct from other RCs (evaluated using F statistics).
-Note that we found no statistical difference in SPR or $\Delta^{14C}$ between the plateau and slope positions within each studied geochemical - 295 region (mafic, felsic, and mixed sediment).
-Across geochemical regions and soil depths, SPR, and $\Delta^{14}$ C differed only between valleys and non-valley positions.
-Hence, all further analyses were done after splitting the data into two subsets: (1) non-valley positions (plateau, upper slope, and middle slope) versus (2) valley positions (valleys and foot slope).
+We then named all retained rotated components (RCs) based on the loadings of the original variables (Table B1) and interpreted them for the likely underlying mechanisms that can affect C dynamics (Table B1).
+A threshold of r > 0.5 was chosen to decide whether an independent variable that is loaded into an RC is used for the mechanistic interpretation of the RC or not.
+To decide on the number of components to retain for regression analyses, an eigenvalue >1 and explained proportion of variance >5% for each RC were used as criteria to include or exclude RCs into our models (James et al., 2013; Jolliffe, 1995).
+Furthermore, only RCs were used for predictions when their explanatory power was significant (p<0.1) and clearly distinct from other RCs (evaluated using F-statistics).
 When predicting our target variables, each regression analysis was done for three subsets of data: One model containing all data, one with only topsoil data and one with only subsoil data.
-Samples from valley positions were excluded from this part of the analyses due to - 300 the small sample size of the valley subset being too small (9 sites, 27 observations) of the valley subset being too small for reliable regression analyses.
-Hence, our analyses on identifying controls via regression and rPCS for predicting SPR and $\Delta^{14}$ C is focused on non-valley positions (27 sites, 85 observations).
+Samples from valley positions were excluded from this part of the analyses due to the small sample size (9 sites, 27 observations) of the valley subset being too small for reliable regression analyses.
+Hence, our analyses on identifying controls via regression and rPCS for predicting SPR and Δ^{14} C is focused on non-valley positions (27 sites, 85 observations).

-Assessing relative importance of explanatory variables
+260 Assessing relative importance of explanatory variables